cipollone/spmatch/README.md

 The left and right images must be RGB images.
 The result is a new image, "disparity.png", with the computed disparity.
 Run `spmatch --help` for a list of all available options.

+The disparity image is normalized in the range [0,255] so to limit the errors caused by quantization.
+However the original disparity will be written in \*.csv text files.